History of Pakistan: Independence from the British Empire

-On 14 August 1947 Pakistan gained independence.
+On 14 August 1947, Pakistan gained independence.
 India gained independence the following day.
-The two provinces of British India: Punjab and Bengal were divided along religious lines by the Radcliffe Commission.
+The two provinces of British India, Punjab and Bengal, were divided along religious lines by the Radcliffe Commission.
 Mountbatten is alleged to have influenced the Radcliffe Commission to draw the line in India's favour.
 Punjab's mostly Muslim western part went to Pakistan and its mostly Hindu/Sikh eastern part went to India but there were significant Muslim minorities in Punjab's eastern section and likewise there were many Hindus and Sikhs living in Punjab's western areas.

 Intense communal rioting in the Punjab forced the governments of India and Pakistan to agree to a forced population exchange of Muslim and Hindu/Sikh minorities living in Punjab.
 After this population exchange only a few thousand low-caste Hindus remained in Pakistan's side of Punjab and only a tiny Muslim population remained in the town of Malerkotla in India's part of Punjab.
 Political scientist Ishtiaq Ahmed says that although Muslims started the violence in Punjab, by the end of 1947 more Muslims had been killed by Hindus and Sikhs in East Punjab than the number of Hindus and Sikhs who had been killed by Muslims in West Punjab.

 More than ten million people migrated across the new borders and between 200,000 and 2,000,000 people died in the spate of communal violence in the Punjab in what some scholars have described as a 'retributive genocide' between the religions.
 The Pakistani government claimed that 50,000 Muslim women were abducted and raped by Hindu and Sikh men and similarly the Indian government claimed that Muslims abducted and raped 33,000 Hindu and Sikh women.
 The two governments agreed to repatriate abducted women and thousands of Hindu, Sikh and Muslim women were repatriated to their families in the 1950s.
 The dispute over Kashmir escalated into the first war between India and Pakistan.
 The conflict remains unresolved.

+For the history after independence, see History of Pakistan (1947–present).